shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

    The Sphinx.
-   Today, I'll talk about documentation generator that called "Sphinx".
+   Today, I'll talk about documentation generator that is called "Sphinx".

 .. s6:: effect fadeScaleFromUp